LLNL/b-mpi3/README.md

 This section describes the process to bring a C++ program that uses MPI to one that uses B.MPI3.
 Below it is a perfectly valid C++ MPI program using send and receive function.
 Due to the legacy nature of MPI, C and C++ idioms are mixed.
-We will transform the program in one that
+At the end, we will transform the program in one that uses more modern C++ guidelines.

 ```cpp
 #include<mpi.h>